nairby/dinosaur/README.md

 # dinosaur
 Missing the Windows XP Dinosaur mouse pointers?

-Bring them back to life with this ...
+Bring them back to life in Windows 10 with this ...

 ----